cesarbm03/cesarbm03.github.io/_talks/02-talk-logic-seminar.md

 location: "University of Ottawa"
 ---

-Talk for the Logic Seminar in the Deparment of Mathematics at UOttawa.
+Talk for the Logic Seminar in the Deparment of Mathematics at UOttawa at the University of Ottawa.